peercoin/peercoin/doc/files.md

 ## Legacy subdirectories and files

-These subdirectories and files are no longer used by the Peercoin:
+These subdirectories and files are no longer used by Peercoin:

 Path           | Description | Repository notes
 ---------------|-------------|-----------------